A first time for everything: The many ways history was made at Tokyo 2020

 Japan also cleaned up in skateboarding — one of the new entries in this year's Olympics.
 From the sport’s very first Olympic gold, local talent earned the lions’ share of podium time.
 Among them was silver medalist Kokona Hiraki, who, at 12 years old, became both Japan’s youngest medalist as well as the youngest medalist of any country since 1936.

-While all of these victories are special in their own right, perhaps one of the most memorable was when Japan’s eighth-ranked fencing team edged out the Russian Federation for gold in the eppe event.
+While all of these victories are special in their own right, perhaps one of the most memorable was when Japan’s eighth-ranked fencing team edged out the Russian Olympic Committee for gold in the epee event.
 Not only was this a surprise upset, but it also pushed Japan past its highest gold tally of 16, set in 1964 — the last time Tokyo hosted the games.

 National firsts